-AGENCY: Agricultural Marketing Service, USDA.
+AGENCY: Agricultural Marketing Service, Department of Agriculture (USDA).

-ACTION: Proposed rule.
+ACTION: Final rule.

-SUMMARY: This proposed rule would implement a recommendation from the Avocado Administrative Committee to increase the assessment rate established for the 2022-23 and subsequent fiscal years.
-The assessment rate would remain in effect indefinitely unless modified, suspended, or terminated.
+SUMMARY: This rule implements a recommendation from the Avocado Administrative Committee to increase the assessment rate established for the 2022-23 and subsequent fiscal years.
+The assessment rate will remain in effect indefinitely unless modified, suspended, or terminated.

-DATES: Comments must be received by [INSERT DATE 30 DAYS AFTER DATE OF PUBLICATION IN THE FEDERAL REGISTER].
+DATES: Effective [INSERT DATE 30 DAYS AFTER DATE OF PUBLICATION IN THE FEDERAL REGISTER].